HomerReid/meep_adjoint/docs/index.rst

-         and how to configure its tunable parameters---is officially beyond the purview of :obj:`meep_adjoint`, and indeed is much too broad a problem to be treated with anything approaching comprehensiveness by any single module.
+         and how to configure its tunable parameters---is officially beyond the purview of :obj:`meep_adjoint`, and indeed is much too broad a problem to be treated with anything approaching comprehensiveness by any single package.
 We hope :obj:`meep_adjoint` will be helpful to :obj:`meep` users as they navigate this vast domain.